fiduh/k8s/eksctl/README.md

 kubectl get deployment -n kube-system aws-load-balancer-controller
 ```

-## The AWS Load Balancer Controller needs to privately reach the AWS ELB API endpoint.
+## The AWS Load Balancer Controller needs to privately reach the AWS ELB Service endpoint.
 You need a VPC endpoint for Elastic Load Balancers.

 ```bash